 We are sadly witnessing a rise in deaths of middle-aged and older alcoholics and drug addicts.
 Over the past decade, both alcohol and drug-related deaths have risen substantially.
 Drugs are far stronger today and easier to obtain than ever before.
 Alcohol, culturally, is promoted as a way of relaxing, socialising and melting away the stresses of the day.

 Realistically, there are far more effective ways to deal with stress, emotions and life’s challenges.
-We (PCP) educate our clients and enhance their coping skills with far healthier alternatives and a steadfast programme of recovery.
+We Rehab Today by PCP educate our clients and enhance their coping skills with far healthier alternatives and a steadfast programme of recovery.

 Helping a Parent or Partner with Alcohol or Drug Addiction